Belgium go through, Algeria enjoy record rout

 Algeria go into their last group match against Russia on Thursday in second place with three points, two more than both Fabio Capello's side and the Koreans, looking to reach the last 16 for the first time.

-"We did analyze the strategies but the result was such that I could say it was not well done," South Korea coach Hong Myung-bo told reporters.
+"We did analyse the strategies but the result was such that I could say it was not well done," South Korea coach Hong Myung-bo told reporters.

 "The result speaks for itself...
 Since we conceded a lot of goals, there was a strategic mistake on our part."